uclahs-cds/package-moPepGen/docs/vignette.md

     --source CircRNA
 ```

 By default `parseCIRCexplorer` accepts the text file output by CIRCexplorer2, however CIRCexplorer3 is also supported with the `--circexplorer3` flag.
-We also provide a series of filtering parameters and can be found [here](./parse-circexplorer).
+We also provide a series of filtering parameters that can be found [here](./parse-circexplorer).

-## Call Non-canonical Peptides
+## Non-canonical Peptides Calling

-MoPepGen provides three commands for non-canonical peptides calling. `callVariant` for calling peptides that harbor any variant events, `callNoncoding` for calling non-canonical peptide from noncoding transcripts, and `callAltTranslation` for calling peptide that harbor alternate translation events such as selenocysteine termination and W > F substants.
+moPepGen provides three commands for non-canonical peptides calling. `callVariant` for calling peptides from variant GVFs, `callNoncoding` for doing 3-frame translation from noncoding transcripts, and `callAltTranslation` for calling peptide that harbor alternative translation events such as selenocysteine termination and W > F substants.

 ### Variant Peptides